ihbh/ihbh.github.io/docs/get-started/index.md

 ![](/docs/img/pages/map-2.jpg)

+The app sends your coordinates only once.
+It doesn't monitor your location.

-Click on any of these user icons to chat:
+Click on any of these users to chat:

 ![](/docs/img/pages/chat-1.jpg)